Facets of secondary polytopes and Chow stability of toric varieties

 \section{Abstract}

-Chow stability is one of notions of Mumford's Geometric Invariant Theory to study the moduli space of polarized varieties.
-Kapranov, Sturmfels and Zelevinsky detected that Chow stability of polarized toric varieties is determined by its inherent {\it secondary polytope}, which is a polytope whose vertices are corresponding to regular triangulations of the associated polytope \cite{KSZ}.
-In this paper, we give a purely convex-geometrical proof that the Chow form of a projective toric variety is $H$-semistable if and only if it is $H$-polystable with respect to the standard complex torus action of $H$.
+Chow stability is one notion of Mumford's Geometric Invariant Theory for studying the moduli space of polarized varieties.
+Kapranov, Sturmfels and Zelevinsky detected that Chow stability of polarized toric varieties is determined by its inherent {\it secondary polytope}, which is a polytope whose vertices correspond to regular triangulations of the associated polytope \cite{KSZ}.
+In this paper, we give a purely convex-geometrical proof that the Chow form of a projective toric variety is $H$-semistable if and only if it is $H$-polystable with respect to the standard complex torus action $H$.
 This \emph{essentially} means that Chow semistability is equivalent to Chow polystability for any (not-necessaliry-smooth) projective toric varieties.